jina-ai/finetuner/docs/notebooks/image_to_image.md

 More specifically, we will fine-tune ResNet50 on [Totally Looks Like Dataset](https://sites.google.com/view/totally-looks-like-dataset).
 The dataset consists of 6016 pairs of images (12032 in total).

 The dataset consists of pairs of images, these are the positive pairs.
 Negative pairs are constructed by taking two different images, i.e. images that are not in the same pair initially.
 Following this approach, we construct triplets and use the `TripletLoss`.
+You can find more in the [how Finetuner works](https://finetuner.jina.ai/get-started/how-it-works/#contrastive-metric-learning) section.

 After fine-tuning, the embeddings of positive pairs are expected to be pulled closer, while the embeddings for negative pairs are expected to be pushed away.
 <!-- #endregion -->